PabloFerrari027/twitterClone/README.md

 # Twitter Clone

 ## 🤔 About the project
-Twitter clone is a copy of Twitter user page
+Twitter clone is a web project I built using React Js, Styled Components and Typescript.
+It consists of a clone of the Twitter user screen, where the user's public information and appropriate publications are displayed.
+The project is fully responsive, that is, it adjusts to all screens.
 ---

 ## 🧪 Technologies used